proximax-storage/xpx-chain-devportal-docs/docs/sdks/development.md

 id: sdk-development
 title: SDK Development
 ---
-A key objective in SDK Development is the interoperability that becomes a natural design of the XPX Chain-SDK.
-This guideline will show how to collaborate creating a XPX Chain-SDK, achieving the best quality with the less effort.
+A key objective in SDK Development is the interoperability that becomes a natural design of the XPX-Chain-SDK.
+This guideline will show how to collaborate creating a XPX-Chain-SDK, achieving the best quality with the less effort.

 ## Learning about Sirius Chain (Sirius Chain)

-In case you haven’t used XPX Chain-SDK or Sirius Chain in general, you need to do the following:
+In case you haven’t used XPX-Chain-SDK or Sirius Chain in general, you need to do the following:

 1. Review the technical documentation to become familiar with the [Sirius Chain built-in features](../built-in-features/account.md).
 2. Setup the [Sirius Chain in local environment via docker](#) or enroll the [beta program](#) to access a Sirius Chain Test Net without the need to run it yourself.